duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 ##### Medical, Healthcare, and Caregiver Robots

-- Teachers can teach that autonomous systems and AI systems have been also considered for usage in the healthcare industry.
+- Explain that AI/autonomous systems and their impact on medicine and healthcare.

 See also: This includes the uses of robots to help with identification, medical diagnosis, treatment, or surgery.
 It also includes the uses of robots to help keep elderly, disabled, young children, or patients company and to surpervise them.
 While there are many benefits such as being able to take care and monitor health of whoever they are responsible for and can provide them with company, there are several ethical concerns: